Rabbi David Kunin

 David has served communities as rabbi in Glasgow, Elmira, San Diego and Edmonton.

-He came to our community this summer in July.
+He came to our community in July 2013

 Rabbi Kunin has a strong commitment to Jewish learning, and to a strong laity that play a central role in the religious leadership of the congregation.
 He believes that Jewish learning and growth is a life-long process.
 He also believes that spiritual growth, as we build our relationship with the community and God should be a continuous part of Jewish life.